Drawing

 Edit Stroke Width

 The path that you are going to edit must have a Stroke applied.
-Its original width doesn't matter, but you can decrease the amount of work to do in the following way.
-If the most part of the path should have a certain width, let's say 20 px, you can start from the Stroke width set to 20 px.
+If the most part of the stroke should have a certain width, let's say 20 px, you can set that width in the Appearance panel.

 To modify the width, select a path, and then activate the Path Width tool.
 Press with your finger and hold at a point where the width should be changed.